signalfx/signalfx-ruby/README.md

 # Ruby client library for SignalFx

+# :warning:This repository and its published libraries are deprecated

+This repository contains legacy libraries for reporting metrics to Splunk Observability Cloud (formerly SignalFx).
+The only commits that will be made to this repo are organizational or security related patches.
+No additional features will be added, and the repository will be archived and the final versions published on or prior to March 1, 2025.

+# :warning:This repo will be archived March 1st 2025.

+Splunk has adopted OpenTelemetry.
+Please visit official documentation page: [Instrument Ruby applications for Splunk Observability Cloud](https://docs.splunk.com/observability/en/gdi/get-data-in/application/ruby/get-started-ruby.html#get-started-ruby).
+Use [OpenTelemetry Ruby Instrumentation distribution](https://github.com/open-telemetry/opentelemetry-ruby) to send telemetry data to Splunk Observability Cloud.
+Do not integrate `signalfx-ruby` into new services.

+## Overview

 This is a programmatic interface in Ruby for SignalFx's metadata and ingest APIs.
 It is meant to provide a base for communicating with SignalFx APIs that can be easily leveraged by scripts and applications